-15.05(a) Post Contract Work is any work which an employee's Supervisor requests the employee to perform after the submission and approval of final grades.
-If the Employee agrees to perform these duties, they will be paid the Hourly-Rated Sessional Music Faculty rate for each hour worked.

-- (b) Payment will be made within 1 month after the completion of the work, subject to payroll deadlines. - 15.06 For purposes of clarification the fees paid by students to Hourly-Rated Sessional Music Faculty for voluntary private instruction are not covered by this Agreement.
+- 15.05(a) Post Contract Work is any work which an employee's Supervisor and the employee have agreed that the employee will perform after the submission and approval of final grades.
+Post Contract Work will be paid the Hourly-Rated Sessional Music Faculty rate for each hour worked. - (b) Payment will be made within 1 month after the completion of the work, subject to payroll deadlines. - (c) If a deferred exam is prepared after the Sessional Faculty has submitted final grades for the course and the final grades have been approved, the Sessional Faculty will be paid at the post-contract rate for each hour worked to complete the deferred exam. - 15.06 For purposes of clarification the fees paid by students to Hourly-Rated Sessional Music Faculty for voluntary private instruction are not covered by this Agreement.